niklasramo/palikka/README.md

   * Optional.
   * Default: `undefined`.
   * If the factory is a function it is called once after all dependencies have loaded and it's return value will be assigned as the module's value.
-  * The factory function receives two arguments.
-The first argument is a function that returns a dependency's value when provided with the dependency's id.
-The second argument is a promise-like function that defers the initiation of the module when called.
+  * The factory function receives three arguments:
+    * The first argument is a function that returns a module's value when provided with the module's id.
+The required module's don't have to be the dependency module's, but if the provided module is not ready yet an error will be thrown.
-  * The factory function's context is the id of the module.
+    * The second argument is a promise-like function that defers the initiation of the module when called.
+    * The third argument is the defined module's id (string).
   * If the factory is anything else than a function it is directly assigned as the module's value after the dependencies have loaded.

 **Returns** &nbsp;&mdash;&nbsp; *Function / Object*